Fit and Well Logo

 While CD has a strong link to HLA-DQ2 / DQ8 haplotypes, only 50% of those suffering from NCGS carry those genetic serotypes.

 t does not damage the intestine.
-Its intestinal symptoms are similar to those of celiac disease and include diarrhea, bloating, abdominal pain.
+Its intestinal symptoms are similar to those of celiac disease and include diarrhea, bloating, and abdominal pain.

 It does not cause atrophy or loss of the villi or apoptotic enterocytes like those caused by CD.